Some things I’ve heard, read and seen this month.

 Also this month, Holly Herndon’s PROTO came out, which I was excited about, having loved 2015’s Platform.
 I haven’t been as taken with the entire album (yet) but its best bits are just as good and exciting.
 Here’s Eternal:

 Splendid.
-I could do without so much guff (from journalists) about the “AI” she used as part of the creation, but then I could do without so much guff (from journalists) about “AI” in general.
+I could do without so much guff (from journalists) about the “AI” she used as part of the creation, but then I could do without so much guff (from journalists) about “AI” generally.

 Incidentally, it pleases me that both Holly Herndon and Aldous Harding are on 4AD, given I still think of the label fondly.